-Edelweiss flower plant
+Edelweiss flower plant ( No guarantee for shipping)

 Live Edelweiss flower plant, 3.5" pot, perennial, grows in the US in mostly sunny areas or partly shade, depending on the region